Jesus Came to Fulfil the Law-What Does It Mean?

 The standards are higher for New Testament Christians because Jesus lives inside of us through his Spirit, enabling us to fulfill the law.

 But none of the moral laws were abolished.
-Anything God called evil or an abomination in the old covenant is still evil and an abomination to him today.
+Anything God called evil or an abomination in the Old Covenant is still evil and an abomination to him today.
 God does not change.
-God has not changed his mind, so he now accepts sin in the name of grace.
+God has not changed his mind to now accept sin in the name of grace.
 That is impossible.
 Anything God termed as sinful in the Old Covenant is still sinful today because God is still holy.
 Grace provides the power to obey God’s commands; it does not condone sin.

 “God is not a man, that He should lie, or a son of man, that He should change His mind.”
 Numbers 23:19

-Jesus fulfilled the law so that we could be enabled to keep it
+Jesus fulfilled the law so that we could be enabled to fulfill its requirements by the power of his Spirit in us

 Jesus never disobeyed God’s laws and would never ask us to.
 Instead, he even made the standards even higher in the New Covenant because our consciences and spirits are now regenerated through the sacrifice of his blood.
 This is something the blood of bulls and goats could not do (Hebrews 10:4).